robert-chiniquy/async-autotarget/README.md

   async.auto(autotarget(everything, 'popcorn'), callback);
 }

-// You can pass an array to get the union of two subtrees also (this lets you get dessert too) function movieNightWithDessert(callback) {
+// You can pass an array to get the union of two or more subtrees (this lets you get dessert too) function movieNightWithDessert(callback) {
   async.auto(autotarget(everything, ['popcorn', 'dessert']), callback);
 }